wrh2/pyProcessor/report/report.md

   Table: Instruction format

-Table 4 shows the instruction format of the instruction set architecture.
+Table 2 shows the instruction format of the instruction set architecture.
 The numbers in the table represent the bit positions of each category.
 Thus the opcode is the MSB of the instruction while Operand0 is the LSB of the instruction.
 Operand2 is the 2nd MSB and Operand1 is the 2nd LSB.
 The length of the instruction is fixed.
-This was chosen because it emphasizes performance and reduces the complexity of decoding.
+This was chosen because it reduces the complexity of decoding which emphasizes performance.

 Operand2 is the address in memory where the result is to be stored.
 Operand1 is the address in memory that provides the value for the first operand to be supplied to the ALU.
 Operand0 is the address in memory that provides the value for the second operand to be supplied to the ALU.

-Traditionally, the operands supplied to an ALU are referred to as A and B.
-Operand1 is the equivalent of A and Operand0 is the equivalent of B.
+Traditionally, the operands supplied to an ALU are referred to as A and B. Operand1 is the equivalent of A and Operand0 is the equivalent of B.

 #### Addressing modes

 Addressing modes define how a given instruction set architecture identify the operands of each instruction.
-No addressing modes are supported in this ISA.
+The only addressing modes are supported are direct/absolute.
 The reason for behind this choice had to do with the fact that addressing modes primarily benefit the programmer and that was not a goal of this project.
 Thus, all addresses given by an instruction point to a value in memory and not some other object such as a register.